willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 # Towards Reproducible Science

-**Scenario:** *As a dummy project, we'll want to show global mean sea-level rise based on satellite-altimetry data.*
+**Scenario:** *As a dummy project, we'll look at the seasonal cycle of sea-level in the year 2016.
+We expect that there is a phase shift of 1/2 year between the northern and the southern hemisphere.*

-**Reproducibility:** *Let's say a paper presents reproducible science if for any reader it is in principle possible to completely understand all steps the authors took from their initial data to the final conclusions.*
+**Reproducibility:** *Let's say a paper presents reproducible science if for any reader it is in principle possible to completely understand and repeat all steps the authors took from their initial idea to the final conclusions.*

-This often means, that the following questions can be answered
+This often means, that the following must be specified unambiguously:
-unanimously:

 1. Which input data were used?

 2. How was the data treated to produce all figures and numbers given in the paper?

 3. For any non-obvious choice of treatment of the data: Why did the authors do what they did?